 Running shoes and tennis shoes are both very well cushioned, and they provide plenty of support for athletes.
 The problem is, they are both designed specifically for certain movements.
 They work great for those movements, but don’t translate particularly well to other sports.

 At its core, running is the simplest sport out there.
-A person is running in one direction the entire time, and cushioning and stability is geared towards that.
+A person is running in one direction the entire time and cushioning and stability are geared towards that.
 Trying to change directions or make a lot of sudden stops in running shoes can quickly illustrate just how poorly they are designed for other sports.

 Tennis shoes have significantly more lateral support.
 Stability is also crucial for any tennis player on the court.
 A player has to prepare to move in any direction once a ball is hit.

 To get the proper amount of stability and feel on the court, cushioning is sacrificed to a certain degree.
 Speaking in general terms, running shoes are going to have more cushioning than a comparable tennis shoe.